douglasmason/bayes_covid_model/README.md

 [5] Eduardo Massad.
 An introduction to infectious diseases modelling. by e. vyn- nycky and r. white (400 pp.; Â£29.95; isbn 978-0-19-856576-5 pb). oxford: Oxford university press, 2010.
 Epidemiology and Infection, 139(7):1126– 1126, 2011.

-This has not been peer reviewed.
+This work has not been peer reviewed.